nruffing/data-grid-vue/README.md

   * Enabled per column
   * Default filter input and header cell template
   * Multiple operators
+  * Filter inputs are displayed in each column and the filter row can be shown/hidden by the user with a toggle above the grid
-  * Can be overridden with an externally supplied filter
+  * Can be overridden with an externally supplied filter.
+This is useful to be able to implement a global search across multiple/all columns.
 * Column widths can be specified with px, % or *
   * By default columns without a width specified will take up an equal share of the remaining space
   * The relative * unit can be used to specify a column to take a relational share of the remaining space
+  * Column widths automatically regenerate when the window/page size changes
 * Selectable page size with configurable available page sizes
 * Optional drag and drop column reorder
-* Optional add/remove columns from with column selection menu
+* Optionally allow users to add/remove columns with column selection menu
 * Built-in support for storing grid state in local storage, session storage or server-side with HTTP support similar to using the server-side data service
+  * Supply custom storage service to provide custom implementation of storing a user's grid state
+  * Saved grid state includes page size, which columns are displayed, current sort, current filters, current external filter, and column order
+  * Local and session storage are specified as a prop per grid instance so consumer can have multiple grids with their own state
+* Numerous slots to provide custom render templates including:
+  * Entire options header (i.e. Show Filter Options, Clear Filters, etc.)
+  * Individual options in the options header
+  * Add/Remove columns popup content
+  * Filter inputs per column
+  * Header cell per column
+  * Data cell per column

 <hr />
 <div class="links">